wairas/happy-metadata/README.md

 * `filename`: the name of the hyper-spectral image, e.g., an ENVI image
 * `sample_id`: the ID of the sample that was imaged or the coordinates in case of GIS data

+If a pixel is not specified, default values from the `default` section (under `global`) will be returned.

 ## Example